lac-dcc/lushu/README.md

 # Lushu

-_Lushu_ (short for the Chinese 记录树, 录树), is a regular grammar generator for infinite text. _Lushu_ generates a tree of regular expressions that recognizes given log entries, in an online fashion.

-## Disclaimer

-_Lushu_ is a **work in progress**.
-Only one part of it is ready, the `Merger`.
+_Lushu_ (short for the Chinese 记录树, 录树), is a system that recognizes infinite languages and redacts sensitive strings embedded into sentences of this language.
+It is particularly useful to adjust running systems to data protection laws, because it is capable of redacting sensitive information right at their source.

 ## Running

+### Run the Merger

 Run `gradle fatJar` to generate the file `./Merger/build/libs/Merger.jar`.
 Run it following the example: